milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 You can assert these rights above when we receive a verified request from you.
 For information on how to exercise your rights, please see the “Your Rights and Controls” section of this Privacy Statement.

 California Do Not Sell or Share My Personal Information.
-As of the date of this Privacy Statement, we may use certain categories of personal information to offer members an ad supported subscription plan or engage in Netflix marketing activities.
+As of the date of this Privacy Statement, we may use certain categories of personal information to support Advertisements or engage in Netflix marketing activities.
 Under the CCPA, these activities may be considered “selling” or “sharing.”
 If you do not want us to sell or share personal information about you, you can learn how to make applicable choices by clicking the “Do Not Sell or Share My Personal Information” link located in the footer of netflix.com or by visiting netflix.com/dnsspi.
 Using these choices will not opt you out of the use of previously “sold” (as defined by the CCPA) personal information, or stop all behavioral advertising.

 We do not knowingly sell or share (as defined by the CCPA) the personal information of minors under 16 years of age.